 Believe.
 Connectedness.
 Agriculture.
 These are three of my favorite words.
 I believe that we connect with words that speak to our core and who we want to be.
 We want to live those words.
 I need to believe in my work, and I do that through agriculture and writing.
 I dream up abstract worlds and grand ideals with my pen and notebook and capture the colors of reality through my camera lens.
 An idealist checking reality.

-I am an Indiana farm girl who just returned from a year-long adventure in New Zealand.
+I am an Indiana farmer and writer who recently returned to the U.S.A. from a year-long adventure in New Zealand.
 There, I worked on farms and learned about community and food while traveling around the North and South Islands.
 After my New Zealand visa expired, I took the next four months to visit Australia, Singapore, the Philippines, Ireland, England, Wales, and Scotland.
 The year before traveling, I served as an agriculture teacher and FFA advisor at the high school from which I graduated.
 Even though I taught for only a year, my students impacted me deeply, and I am grateful for them and the time spent as a teacher.